- Guinea Worm

 About this Site

 The Global Health Chronicles is a collection of materials on public health efforts to prevent, control and eradicate global disease.
-A collaboration between the David J. Sencer CDC Museum at the Centers for Disease Control and Prevention and Emory University, the site was designed for a range of users, from casual readers to serious researchers.
+A collaboration between the David J. Sencer CDC Museum at the Centers for Disease Control and Prevention and Emory University's Emory Center for Digital Scholarship, the site was designed for a range of users, from casual readers to serious researchers.
 Users may access new and rarely-seen materials through this searchable database.

 How to Search